DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

     https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx

 * "Anti-madness tips" for PKL (by user Eraicos and me):
-    - AHK script files (AHK v1.0) need to be ANSI encoded?!
-What to do with special letters then?
+    - AHK v1.0 script files need to be ANSI encoded.
+They don't support special letters well.
-        - The current PKL_eD AHK v1.1 ("Unicode AHK") supports scripts in UTF-8 w/ BOM (but not without!?).
+        - The current PKL_eD AHK v1.1-Unicode supports scripts in UTF-8 w/ BOM (but not without BOM!?).
     - PKL .ini files may be UTF-8 encoded.
 With or without BOM?
         - For safety, don't use end-of-line comments in the .ini files?
 OK in layout.ini (because of tab parsing).
         - With PKL_eD end-of-line comments should be safe now!
     - In layout.ini:
-        - Always use tabs as separators in layout.ini
+        - Always use tabs as separators in layout.ini, including between a VK code and 'VirtualKey'.
-        - After 'VirtualKey' always include a tab.
         - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
 Why?
     - In the Extend section:
         - Don't use empty mappings in the Extend section.
 Comment these out.